LanchJL/IMAX/README.md

 ```

 ## Test
+Our trained weights can be found in .
 If you want to test that the trained model is based on existing weights, run the following command:
 ```shell
 python -u test.py \